-If you’ve invested in buying a home, you’ll likely be investing some time in seasonal home maintenance.
+If you’ve invested in buying a home, you’ll likely want some seasonal home maintenance tips.
 And, for those who have purchased an older home, you have a few extra things to look after.
 But it doesn’t have to feel overwhelming.

 Living in southern Ontario, we get the benefits of experiencing four seasons.
 This means that we need to ensure we tailor seasonal home maintenance to the hots and colds.

-Let’s look at some seasonal home maintenance checklist items:
+Let’s look at some seasonal home maintenance tips and checklist items:

 Rake up any remaining leaves and ensure your downspouts aren’t clogged.